eXigentCoder/swagger-spec-express/README.md

 # swagger-spec-express
 ![alt text](https://api.travis-ci.org/eXigentCoder/swagger-spec-express.svg "Build Status")

 A library that allows you to programmatically annotate your existing express api with [swagger](http://swagger.io/) info and then generate and validate your json spec file.
 All without completely starting over or changing the structure of your express routes.
+Please note that this document is still being written.

 ## Why
 There are already a few libraries out there to add Swagger documentation to your [express](https://expressjs.com/) api, like [swagger-node-express](https://www.npmjs.com/package/swagger-node-express) and [swagger-node](https://github.com/swagger-api/swagger-node) which work really well, however they require you to either start from scratch or change your routes to work with their format.
 This libary is different and can easily be added to an existing and established express api using the normal patterns you are used to.